 It’s wise to get an early start to avoid lines at the trampoline, slide and mountain coaster.
 But we easily spent a whole day doing our favorite things over multiple times.

 2. The 19thcentury Hancock Shaker Village is a good option with school-age kids and preschoolers.
-Explore the round communal barn, gardens and buildings, pet farm animals, try on Shaker clothes and learn to weave in the Discovery barn, and see demonstrations that explain all aspects of Shaker life. the onsite café uses ingredients from the farm
+Explore the round communal barn, gardens and buildings, pet farm animals, try on Shaker clothes and learn to weave in the Discovery barn.
+You can see demonstrations that explain all aspects of Shaker life.
+The onsite café uses ingredients from the farm.

 This is of of your last towns before hitting Vermont and it’s the place to soak up art and the area’s college-town vibe.